MohammadJaffar/Pocket-tour/README.md

 ## 📥 Get Started
 1. Visit the app: [Streamlit](https://pockettourpy-kx8g8qptrzpzpdub5jkykt.streamlit.app/)
-2. Upload or capture a photo of any Saudi landmark.
+2. Upload or capture a photo of a Saudi landmark.
 3. Let the adventure begin!

 Let’s explore the wonders of Saudi Arabia—one landmark at a time. 🌟